 If you are concerned that your student may have Depression, it is necessary to discuss this with the most appropriate health services provider in your school (e.g. counsellor, psychologist).
 The school-based health provider can provide counselling and support (including suggestions for self-help strategies).
 If the disorder is more intense or the person is suicidal, the school counsellor should immediately refer the person to the health professional best suited to treat the Depression.
 Once an intervention occurs and the young person is back at school it is important that the teacher be part of the ongoing treatment team and help develop and address learning needs.
-You may also need to continue to provide realistic emotional support.
+You may also need to continue to provide realistic emotional support such as encouragement of self-help activities (exercise, health eating, etc.)